NeuraLegion/capture-har/README.md

 ##### `maxContentLength`

 Defaults to `Infinity`.
-Limits the response content to a maximum byte size.
+Limits the response body to a maximum byte size.
+If the response body is larger than the specified limit, the content text won't exist and an error will be returned for this entity with the code `MAX_RES_BODY_SIZE`.